ktorio/ktor-documentation/topics/autoheadresponse.md

 In our case the `/home` route will now respond to `HEAD` request even though there is no explicit definition for this verb.

-It's important to note that if we're using this feature, custom `HEAD` definitions for the same `GET` route will be ignored.
+It's important to note that if we're using this plugin, custom `HEAD` definitions for the same `GET` route will be ignored.

 ## Options